Cimpress-MCP/Tiger-Types/README.md

 ### A Note on `null`

 Most of this library is allergic to `null`.
 It advertises where `null` is allowed, and where it is not – heavily tilted to the latter.
-If returning `null` from a passed function would violate the semantics of an operation, then that operation will thow an exception.
+If returning `null` from a passed function would violate the semantics of an operation, then that operation will thow an uncatchable exception.
 For example, the contract of `Map` is that it will only return an optional value in the <i>None</i> state if the original value is in the <i>None</i> state.
 However, if returning `null` from the passed function were allowed, that would put the returned value from an oroginal value in the <i>Some</i> state into the <i>None</i> state.
 This should be refactored into a method of type `Func<TSome, Option<U>>`, and used with the `Bind` operation.

 ## How You Develop It

 You’re in the right place for that.
 Once you have this directory forked and cloned, the provided Visual Studio solution file should contain everything you need to get going.
 The NuGet packages will be restored and the NUnit unit tests will be detected (if your version of Visual Studio supports NUnit3, that is).
 If you’re interested in the command-line builds, they use a system called [Cake](http://cakebuild.net).
 While it is possible to run the cakefile (`build.cake`) directly, the preferred method is to run the build bootstrapper (`build.ps1`).
 The build bootstrapper ensures that you have the development and testing tools installed in your environment.
 It is a powershell script, so the way to execute it will vary by your command line.

 - Powershell: `./build.ps1`
 - cmd: `powershell ./build.ps1`
 - bash: `powershell ./build.ps1`

 This repository is attempting to use the [GitFlow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) branching methodology.
 Results may be mixed, please be aware.

 ## Thank You

 Seriously, though.
 Thank you for using this software.
 The author hopes it performs admirably for you.